-Pumpkin Spice Baked French Toast – the wonderful flavors of Fall in a breakfast treat you can prepare the night before.
-Pop it into the oven the next day and it’s a delicious meal to warm you up on a cool, crisp day.
+Pumpkin Spice Baked French Toast – French bread, pure pumpkin, pumpkin spice, eggs, and milk combine to make this easy breakfast treat you can make ahead of time.
+Sprinkle the cinnamon streusel topping on and put it into the oven the next day.
+It’s a delicious breakfast to warm you up on a cool, crisp Fall day.

 HAPPY FALL, Y’ALL!